 Scoliosis

 Scoliosis is a condition in which the spine curves abnormally.
 In most cases, scoliosis can be mild and does not require serious treatments.
 The spine is made up of 33 segments called vertebrae, arranged in a long, vertical column and are cushioned and separated by intervertebral discs.
 The natural curve of the spine allows people to move, balance, and walk normally.
-But when a person has scoliosis, the involved vertebrae rotate and cause the spine to curve sideways.
+But when a person has it, the involved vertebrae rotate and cause the spine to curve sideways.

 Scoliosis usually develops gradually over time.
 The condition commonly affects the vertebrae in the middle back or the lower back.
 The vertebrae in the neck are rarely affected by scoliosis.
 In some cases, a second curve develops in the opposite direction to compensate for the abnormal spine curve.
 When this happens, the spine takes on an “S” type shape.